Kurimizumi/Honeybee-Hive/README.md

   for(var i = 0; i < array.length - 1; i++) {
     //If they aren't equal
     if(array[i] !== array[i+1]) {
-      //Then return false to the callback
+      //Then return null to the callback
-      callback(false);
+      callback(null);
     }
   }
   //Otherwise, we can return the first element, since we just want to make sure that there's a consensus